Juliocesar-sec/Firewall/README.md

 ```
 (Always log in as a normal user, then use sudo when needed.)

-4.Restrict access with a firewall
+4. Restrict access with a firewall

 .
 Do not open port 22 to the entire internet.
 .
 Use IP whitelisting: Allow SSH only from your home IP, office IPs, or trusted addresses.